-No one questions the role of major geological discontinuities such as lithological boundaries, bedding planes or faults in controlling the stability of large slopes.
-Clearly, it is essential that the data gathering process embraces the development of regional and local geological models which include these major structures and that on-going mapping of these structures, as they are exposed in the slopes, be used as a means of continually updating the geological model.
+No one questions the role of major geological discontinuities such as lithological boundaries, bedding planes, or faults in controlling the stability of large slopes.
+Clearly, it is essential that the data gathering process embraces the development of regional and local geological models, which include these major structures, and that on-going mapping of these structures as they are exposed in the slopes, be used as a means of continually updating the geological model.

-From a practical point of view, the role of second order structures such as joints is more of a problem.
-Their importance in controlling the behaviour of the rock mass is clearly recognised but, because of the large number of such features, the question that arises is - how much data should be collected and how should it be used in the design of rock slopes?
+From a practical point of view, the role of second order structures, such as joints, is more of a problem.
+Their importance in controlling the behaviour of the rock mass is clearly recognized but, because of the large number of such features, a question that arises is - how much data should be collected and how should it be used in the design of rock slopes?

 The current state of practice tends to separate slope designs into two distinct categories.
 The first of these categories is for those designs that can be dealt with in terms of kinematically possible structurally controlled failures.
-For example, failures that involve wedges sliding along the line of intersection of two intersecting faults can be analysed using limit equilibrium models.
-This type of failure is commonly seen in slopes of up to 20 or 30 m high in hard jointed rock masses.
-The design of such slopes can sometimes be based upon an analysis of simple wedge failure.
+For example, failures that involve wedges, sliding along the line of intersection of two intersecting faults can be analyzed using limits equilibrium models.
+This type of failure is commonly seen in slopes of up to 20 or 30 m high in hard, jointed rock masses.
+The design of such slopes can sometimes be based upon analysis of simple wedge failures.

-The second category is that which includes non-structurally controlled failures in which some or all of the failure surface passes through a rock mass which has been weakened by the presence of joints or other second order structural features.
-An assumption commonly made is that these second order structural features are randomly or chaotically distributed and that the rock mass strength can be defined by a simple failure criterion in which 'smeared' or 'average' non-directional strength properties are assigned to the rock mass.
-This approach is frequently used for the analysis of the overall stability of large slopes where it is believed that no obvious failure mode presents itself.
+The second category is that which includes non-structurally controlled failures in which some or all the failure surfaces pass through the rock mass which has been weakened by the presence of joints or other second order structural features.
+An assumption commonly made is that the second order structural features are randomly or chaotically distributed and the rock mass strength can be defined by a simple failure criterion which is 'smeared' or 'average' non-directional strength properties that are assigned to the rock mass.
+This approach is frequently used for the analysis of the overall stability of large slopes where no obvious failure mode presents itself.